ridwanabdillahi/rfcs/text/0000-rustflags.md

 All of the existing ways have the limitation of not being able to specify which invocation of rustc the compiler flag is set for.
 When a Rust developer tries to enable a Rust compiler option for the current crate being built, they will also have this compiler option set for all dependencies.
-With the feature proposed by this RFC, a Rust developer can simply use the cargo CLI to pass rustflags for a given crate without having to worry about how other crates in dependency graph might be affected.
+With the feature proposed by this RFC, a Rust developer can simply use the cargo CLI to pass rustflags for the current crate without having to worry about how other crates in dependency graph might be affected.

 Some of the existing support for rustflags in Cargo are: